voliathon/XIPivot/XIPivot.Windower/lua/README.md

 - 3) Edit `data/settings.xml` (see `settings.sample.xml`):
    - add the directory names from 2) for each overlay that should be enabled, separated by ','
    - *order matters* - overlays will be used in order, with the first hit for a file being used.
+- 4) add the line `lua load XIPivot` *as the first line of your init.txt* to ensure XIPivot is loades as soon as possible.

 ### Example - XI-View, XI-Vision and Ammelia's HD-Remake: